Baby teeth aren’t temporary, they create the permanence of how your child’s dental health will be for the future.

 Pediatric Dentist St. Louis

 Your child’s initial oral examination will include a visual examination, charting, diagnosis, and treatment recommendations.
 We work hard to make your child feel at ease by providing exceptional patient care in a relaxed, convenient atmosphere.
-Depending on your child’s circumstances, we will discuss if sedation or anesthesia is right for your child.
+Depending on your child’s circumstances, we will discuss if dental sedation or anesthesia is right for your child.

 Call us today to schedule your appointment at (314) 862-7844.
 We look forward to meeting you!